-So you’ve decided to put a team of developers to work building integrations, features, or infrastructure between your product and any number of communications providers.
+So, you’ve decided to put a team of developers to work building integrations, features, or infrastructure between your product and a number of communications providers.

 Fast forward six months and your project is out of scope and over budget.
-Your team is still spending resources resolving bugs and accounting for endless customer edge cases.
-The reality is that, even after you launch your integration, the work doesn’t stop there.
+Your team is still pouring resources into resolving bugs and accounting for endless customer edge cases.
+Then comes the reality that, even after you eventually launch your integration, the work doesn’t stop there.
 Your team needs to regularly maintain and update it, which will prevent them from working on projects that drive business value.

-As you build communications integrations, features, and infrastructure across different channels, you will need to take a different approach for every service provider you’re working with with.
-From Gmail to Microsoft 365—they all have their own schema.
-The more providers you’re working with, the more nuances you need to deal with for every integration.
+As you build communications integrations, features, and infrastructure across different channels, you will need to take a different approach for every service provider you’re working with.
+From Gmail to Microsoft 365, each provider has their own schema.
+The more providers you’re working with, the more nuances you’ll need to deal with for every integration.

 Let’s take Microsoft Graph API as an example.
 At first glance, it looks like a standard REST API, but working with it means your developers need to learn OData.
 This protocol comes with its own challenges, such as arbitrary format requirements, lack of time zone standardization, and notoriously unhelpful error messages (such as “Invalid OData query filter”).

 Different service providers have varying technical requirements that your team must handle.
 Some of these tasks may include:

 - Authentication – Creating and configuring the infrastructure required to allow users to securely grant your application access to their data

 - Email synchronization – Building functionality that allows for push notifications, attachment storage and handling, encryption, and HTML normalization (while also including edge cases)